-Monthly forecasts are the geometric mean of the individual responses, which minimizes the effect of extreme forecasts.
+Monthly forecasts in the survey data are the geometric mean of the individual responses, which minimizes the effect of the extreme forecasts.
 Unfortunately, individual forecasts of each respondent are not available, which makes it impossible for us to test for heterogeneity of forecasts and explore other characteristics of individual forecasters.
 Bonham and Cohen (2001) show that the use of consensus forecasts may lead to false acceptance of the unbiasedness hypothesis in the presence of heterogeneity.
 Therefore, in addition to the unbiasedness tests, we use two alternative rationality tests that are based on the orthogonality conditions to obtain more robust inference.